joekain/bmark/README.md

 ## More Information

-Bmark development has been described in detail on my blog [Learning Elixir](http://learningelixir.joekain.com/) you can find all the related posts on [Bmark page](http://learningelixir.joekain.com/bmark-posts/)
+Bmark development has been described in detail on my blog [Learning Elixir](http://learningelixir.joekain.com/) you can find all the related posts on the [Bmark page](http://learningelixir.joekain.com/bmark-posts/)

 ## Contributing